The Clear Edge

 “The project will cost $45,000.
 Does that work for your budget?”

-This triggers immediate sticker shock and price negotiation.
+• This phrasing triggers immediate sticker shock.

 Correct presentation:

-“Based on the $180K in cost savings you’ll realize in first 12 months, and considering this is 25% of value delivered - which is 47% lower than the typical 85% capture rate for this type of high-impact work - the investment is $45,000.
+“Based on the $180K in cost savings you’ll realize in the first 12 months, and considering this is 25% of value delivered — which is 47% lower than the typical 85% capture rate for this type of high-impact work — the investment is $45,000.
 That gives you a 4:1 ROI in year one, and the savings compound annually.
-Most clients see full payback in 3-4 months.”
+Most clients see full payback in 3–4 months.

 The sequence:

-Quantify the value delivered (specific dollars)
+2. Quantify the value delivered in specific dollars.

-Show industry capture rates (position your pricing)
+3. Show industry capture rates to position your pricing.

-State your price as an investment
+4. State your price as an investment, not a fee.

-Calculate the ROI ratio and payback period
+5. Calculate the ROI ratio and the payback period.

-Pause and let them process
+6. Pause and let them process before speaking again.

 When a client says, “that’s expensive,” they’re not rejecting — they’re asking for justification.

-Common objections and responses:
+Common objections and responses

 Objection 1: “That’s more than we budgeted”